AnthonyHein/Annoy-Nick/README.md

-# Annoy-Nick
+# Annoy Nick
-My little brother refused to give up his phone when I asked for it after observing that he was up late at night using it.
+My little brother Nick refused to give up his phone when I asked for it after observing that he was up late at night using it.
 So, I made his phone unusable.